-A new method makes it easier to analyze climate risk together with people from the local communities in question.
-The working method also makes it easier to find measures that can reduce the risk.
+A new method makes it easier to analyze climate risk together with people from the local communities and to find measures that can reduce the risk.
 Western Norway Research Institute will lead an EU project where local knowledge and residents are also invited to participate in the analysis work.

-An important insight that is well advanced with this method is that climate change alone does not cause all natural disasters.
-Societal changes also seem to influence how forests ans farming landscapes grow and develope, behind it again are causes like less grazing.
-How people behave in nature and how many who live in a certain area or, for example, build cottages there, will have impact.
-When adapting to a climate with greater natural danger for forest fires, it becomes important to look at all the underlying factors that contribute to undesirable events occurring or are extended.
+This method shows us that it is not the climate change alone that causes more natural disasters.
+Societal change also influnece the situation (e.g. regrowth), and behind that there are other changes, like less grazing.
+The same concers the way people behave in nature, how many live in a certain area or choose to build cottages there.
+When adapting to a climate with greater natural danger for forest fire, it becomes important to look at all the underlying factors that contribute to undesirable events occurring or extending.

-– By pointing at these factors, you can get started with adaptation measures more easily,” says Marc Zebisch of Eurac Research in Bolzano, who was in Sogndal on October 16 to demonstrate the working method in practice.
+– By putting your finger on these factors, getting started with adaptation measures is easier, says Marc Zebisch of Eurac Research in Bolzano, who was in Sogndal on October 16 to demonstrate the impact chain method in practice.

 Tourist trips to and from Flåm

-Western Norway Research Institute will analyze climate risk associated with the transport of tourists to and from Flåm.
-With one million visitors a year, steep mountain slopes, narrow fjord arms and throng tunnels, it is a lot to take away when your imagination is set in motion with local-knowledgeable participants.
+Western Norway Research Institute will analyze climate risk associated with the transport of tourists to and from Flåm, a very popular destination in Western Norway.
+With one million visitors a year, steep mountainsides, narrow fjord arms and tunnels, there is a lot to take into consideration when your imagination is set in motion together with participants knowing the area well.

-- By looking at the fact that earlier analyzes of climate risk carried out in Flåm, we may be better able to understand vulnerability in nature-based tourism industries and find better ways to adapt to climate change locally, Jansen says.
+- By looking at the earlier analyzes of climate risk carried out in Flåm, we may be able to better understand vulnerability in nature-based tourism and find better ways to adapt to climate change locally, says Jansen.

 Used in Asia